-Today we will celebrate the Mass and we warmly welcome you into God’s house on this solemn occasion.
-During the Mass it is important for you to know the guidelines which we follow with regard to the reception of Holy Communion, the real presence of Jesus.
+Today we will celebrate the mass and we warmly welcome you into God’s house on this solemn occasion.
+During the mass it is important for you to know the guidelines which we follow with regard to the reception of holy communion, the real presence of Jesus Christ.

 FELLOW ROMAN CATHOLICS

-As Catholics, we fully participate in the celebration of the Eucharist when we receive Holy Communion.
-In order to be properly disposed to receive Communion, Catholic participants should not be conscious of grave sin and normally should have fasted for one hour.
+As Catholics, we fully participate in the celebration of the Eucharist when we receive holy communion.
+In order to be properly disposed to receive communion, Catholic participants should not be conscious of grave sin and should have fasted for one hour.
 One who is conscious of grave sin should not receive the Body and Blood of the Lord without prior sacramental confession except for a grave reason where there is no opportunity for confession.
 In this case, the person is to be mindful of the obligation to make an act of perfect contrition, including the intention of confessing as soon as possible.
-A frequent reception of the Sacrament of Penance is encouraged for all Catholics.
+A frequent reception of the sacrament of penance is encouraged for all Catholics.

 FOR THOSE NOT RECEIVING HOLY COMMUNION

-- SING • We invite you to remain seated or kneel and join in singing the Communion song with the rest of the worshipping assembly.
+- SING • We invite you to remain seated or kneel and join in singing the communion song with the rest of the worshiping assembly.

 VISITORS AND NON-CHRISTIANS

 We also welcome to this celebration those who do not share our faith in Jesus Christ.
-While we can not admit you to Holy Communion, we ask you to offer your prayers for the peace and the unity of the human family.
-As a sign of respect for our beliefs and Catholic tradition, we trust that you will honor these guidelines and return to visit us often in the hopes that one day we will meet in full communion with the Lord in heaven.
+While we can not admit you to holy communion, we ask you to offer your prayers for the peace and the unity of the human family.
+As a sign of respect for our beliefs and for Catholic tradition, we trust that you will honor these guidelines and return to visit us often in the hopes that one day we will meet in full communion with the Lord.